wintercms/meta/release-notes/build-457.md

 - Added support for preview mode to the Taglist FormWidget
 - Improved the visibility of the code editor buttons in the CMS section by changing their colour to one with more contrast
 - Disabled the theme config cache when application is in debug mode
+- Improved the styling of the colour picker when `allowEmpty: true`
+- Improved screen reader accessibility for tabs and improved keyboard navigation in the backend

 ## API Changes:
 - The `October\Rain\Database\Attach\File` model's `getPath()` now defines an optional `$fileName` parameter, any custom classes that extend this method must have their method signatures updated to match this change.